Alcudia Spain Travel Guide

 Direct ferry routes to Barcelona.

-No specific exit fees or taxes appear for tourists departing from Spain by air or sea.
-The cost of these generally appears included in your ticket price.
+You won't pay exit fees appear for tourists departing from Spain by air or sea.
+The charge for these generally appears included in your ticket price.

-For Palma de Mallorca Airport (PMI), arrive 2-3 hours before scheduled international flights (non-Schengen) and 1.5-2 hours before domestic or Schengen flights.
+For Palma de Mallorca Airport (PMI), arrive 2-3 hours before scheduled international flights (non-Schengen) and ONE.5-2 hours before domestic or Flights within the schengen area.
 This provides sufficient time for check-in, security screening, and passport control.

-PMI has a wide variety of facilities, including duty-free shopping, numerous dining options, lounges, currency exchange, and ATMs.
+PMI has a broad range of facilities, with duty-free shopping, numerous dining options, lounges, currency exchange, and ATMs.

-Port d'Alcúdia ferry terminal furnishes fundamental facilities like a cafeteria and restrooms.
+Port d'Alcúdia ferry terminal furnishes fundamental facilities like a cafeteria and toilets.

 Both main transportation hubs strive for efficient passenger flow, including provisions for accessibility if you can.